greenpeace/planet4-docker/README.md

 Note: to overwrite the default values, it's recommended to edit the short form of the variable without the leading `DEFAULT_`.
 For example, to change the application repository branch, use `GIT_REF`, not `DEFAULT_GIT_REF`.
 This ensures hierarchical resolution of variables from multiple sources, and enables the values to be configured at build and runtime, while falling back to sane default values.

-Also note that not all defined variables are configurable on container start, for example changing `NGINX_VERSION` won't have any effect at container start as it's a variable used to install the infrastructure instead of control application behaviour.
+Also note that not all defined variables are configurable on container start, for example changing `OPENRESTY_VERSION` won't have any effect at container start as it's a variable used to install the infrastructure instead of control application behaviour.

 ### Variable resolution priority
 1. Config file custom values (optional)